Scotland at the UEFA European Championship: 1980s

 Scotland's qualifying group for Euro 1980 featured Austria, Belgium, Norway and Portugal.
 Defeats against Austria and Portugal in their opening three matches removed any chance of qualification for Scotland, with two wins over Norway and a 4–1 victory over Portugal at Hampden being the only victories in a disappointing qualifying campaign for the Scots, who finished fourth.

 Belgium, East Germany and Switzerland were Scotland's opponents in qualifying for UEFA Euro 1984.
 An opening game win over East Germany was the only victory of the campaign for the Scots, with home draws against Belgium and Switzerland being the only other points obtained in the campaign.
 Scotland lost all of their away matches to finish bottom of the group.

 Scotland faced Belgium, Bulgaria, Luxembourg and the Republic of Ireland in qualifying for UEFA Euro 1988.
 Two 0–0 draws against Bulgaria and the Republic of Ireland was followed up with a 3–0 victory over minnows Luxembourg.
 Successive defeats against the Republic of Ireland (1–0) and Belgium (4–1) saw qualification fall out of reach, once again.
 Victories over Belgium (2–0) and Bulgaria (1–0) followed, before a disappointing 0–0 draw over Luxembourg, who obtained their first and only point of the campaign.
-Victory by four goals would have seen Scotland qualify, instead the Scots finished two points behind group winners Republic of Ireland in fourth.
+The win against Bulgaria, who had only needed to draw the match to qualify, meant that Ireland qualified for their first major tournament.